 The elders are given new clothes at least three times a year during Pongal, Tamil New Year and Deepavali.
 There is a Meditation hall of Goddess where elders can offers their prayers for themselves and for the entire humanity.
 There is a park just adjacent to the old age home where senior citizens can go for a walk.

 The Home has a three-bed medical ward to serve the needs of the elders.
 A resident qualified nurse is available in the Home all the time.
 A doctor visits the Home every week.
 When the elders need special in-patient medical treatment, they are admitted into The Hindu Mission Hospital at Tambaram, where they are treated without doctor fees and room charges.
 Medicines are however, purchased by the Trust.
 Charitable and social organizations like Sankara Nethralaya, Lions Club, Rotary Club, Inner Wheel, Nandalala Trust and others conduct health camps inside the Trust premises, when medical check up and medical aid are provided not only to the Trust’s wards but also to the community at large.
 When any of the inmates pass away, the final cremation rites are performed by the trust with dignity and honor.
 The medical ward also caters to the needs of the people nearby for simple ailments.

 To cater to the needs of elders who can afford to pay for their maintenance and who need physical, moral and logistic support in their old age, when their own near and dear are not staying with them, Shanti Niwas, with 20 rooms has been built.
-The rooms are available on payment basis and have been occupied by 29 elders.
+The rooms are available on payment of an initial deposit.
 A room can comfortably house three senior citizens.
 Food served is charged extra or the senior citizens can choose to cook their food.